 On September 12, 2019, FSA released an updated crop acreage data report of the year, showing that 19.59 million acres were filed prevented from planting.
-Additionally, as of September 9, 2019, RMA has paid roughly $2.33 billion in claims for prevented planting because of floods and excess moisture.
+Additionally, as of November 4, 2019, RMA has paid roughly $4.13 billion in claims for prevented planting, of which $3.86 billion was due to floods and excess moisture.

 USDA knows producers are facing tough times and is working to assist producers with making decisions.
 Special assistance includes:

 Producers who currently participate in Federal crop insurance and had an approved non-drought-related prevented planting indemnity in 2019 due to excessive moisture, flooding, or other non-drought causes will receive additional financial support.

 The USDA announced November 8 that producers have received nearly $570 million in “top-up” payments made available through the 2019 disaster bill.
 Additional payments will be made in the middle of each month as more prevented planting claims are processed.